AnunayAbhishek55/Cursor-clone/Readme.md

 A desktop-only clone of the Cursor homepage built using pure HTML and CSS.

-This project focuses on accurately recreating the structure, layout, typography, and visual design of the original website without using JavaScript, TailwindCSS, responsiveness, or animations.
+This project focuses on recreating the structure, layout, typography, spacing, and color system of the original Cursor website without using JavaScript, TailwindCSS, responsiveness, or animations.

 ---

 ## 🚀 Project Overview

-This clone replicates the core sections of the Cursor homepage with close attention to:
+This clone replicates the major sections of the Cursor homepage while maintaining:

-- Layout structure
+- Clean and structured layout
-- Typography
+- Accurate visual hierarchy
-- Color palette
+- Consistent typography
-- Spacing system
+- Reusable color system
-- Component styling
-- Visual hierarchy
+- Component-based section design

-The project is built strictly for desktop view as per the given constraints.
+The implementation strictly follows the desktop-only constraint.

 ---

 ## 🧱 Sections Recreated

-The following sections from the original website were recreated:
+The following sections from the original Cursor website were recreated:

-1. **Sticky Header / Navigation Bar**
+1. **Sticky Navigation Bar**
    - Logo
-   - Navigation links (Product, Enterprise, Pricing, Resources)
+   - Navigation links
    - Sign In button
    - Download button

 2. **Hero Section**
    - Main headline
+   - Supporting description
-   - Download CTA button
+   - Call-to-action button
-   - Hero product image
+   - Product hero image

 3. **Trusted By Section**
    - Supporting text